triptease/docs/legacy-integration.md

 These values should be dynamic and update when the user changes their search.

-If your booking engine supports multi-room searches, the price you provide might not always match the search parameters (adults, children, rooms).
-In such cases, it's recommended not to include the price-fighter-widget div.
+If your booking engine supports multi-room searches, be careful to avoid a situation where the price you provide does not correspond to the search parameters (adults, children, rooms) you provide.
+In such cases, it's recommended that you do not include the price-fighter-widget div.

 When the guest navigates to a different page, the `price-fighter-widget` div should be removed to prevent the price check message from appearing on the wrong page.